Welcome to today's edition of the Rush 24-7 podcast.

 The only thing I'm surprised at, you know, O'Reilly was on Fox this morning giving his post-interview recap of how he thought it went.

-He said, Look, I think Obama's a great guy.
+He said, look, I think Obama's a great guy.

 I think he's got a lot of heart.

-I don't think he wants to hurt people like these right wingers do.
+I don't think he wants to hurt people like these right-wingers do.

 I don't think Obama wants to hurt anybody.

-The only thing that surprised me is Obama that O'Reilly didn't tell Obama that in the interview.
+The only thing that surprised me is Obama, that O'Reilly didn't tell Obama that in the interview, which I thought would happen.

-But I knew it happened what, 12 hours later.
+But it happened, what, 12 hours later.

 I really thought at one point during this game, I wondered if the parents of the Broncos players would try to invoke the mercy rule last night.